-If the main motivation whilst making Drone Logic was to take the listener on a hi-fidelity trip for the duration of his debut album, then Daniel Avery emphatically succeeded.
-From Water Jump’s hypnotic pulse and punch through to the crystalline click of closer Knowing We’ll Be Here via the title track’s elemental acid swirl and New Energy’s take on Neon Lights relocated to a post-midnight cab ride through London, Avery’s debut pushed and pulled at the senses and blurred the boundaries between dancefloor and home listening experience.
+The mix also features three new original Avery productions including a track from Rote, a project with BleeD boss Volte-Face.
+It follows three years’ worth of studio experimentation in-between a life spent on the road touring the enormous success of debut record, Drone Logic.
 Released on Erol Alkan's wildly psychedelic Phantasy label, reviews were unanimous in praise: "A mesmerising debut" (Mixmag); "In a league of its own" (NME); "Exceptional" (The Times); "One of the finest techno albums of the year" (The Quietus); "Underground dance music with this much ambition hasn't been heard in quite a while" (Resident Advisor); "Avery owns this space" (Pitchfork); "A benchmark for so many other dance albums to aspire to" (Dummy).

-Its success has been furthered by the fact that Drone Logic doesn't really fit expected templates of what a dance record today should sound like.
+Its success was furthered by the fact that Drone Logic didn’t really fit expected templates of what a dance record today should sound like.
 There are no set piece vocals; when voices emerge on tracks, they are invariably disembodied, odd.
 And as distortion whips across techno-based backing tracks, it splices modern club music with the kind of sounds that forward thinking guitar bands might conjure up.
-The result is wholly compelling, gloriously transcendent and one that immediately struck a chord with club DJs, from heads of state to the best of the new class.
+The result was a wholly compelling, gloriously transcendent album and one that continues to strike a chord with new listeners.